cyberomin/cyberomin.github.io/_posts/2015-10-18-fixing-the-server_names_hash_bucket_size-problem.markdown

 description: "Fixing the server_names_hash_bucket_size problem in Nginx"
 ---

 Today I ran into an issue with Nginx.
-Nginx automatically shut down on me when I added a new virtual host to it.
+Nginx shuts down on me when I added a new virtual host.
 Upon checking the error log, I this error:

 ```
 could not build the server_names_hash, you should increase server_names_hash_bucket_size: 32